TowerBR/backup_software_testing/test_08_Evernote_kairasku_branches.md

 ![Graph02][2]

-But when we evaluate the new daily chunks this difference is smaller, that is, the difference is due to the initial generation of chunks.
+But when we evaluate the new daily chunks this difference is smaller, that is, the difference seems to be due to the initial generation of chunks.

 ![Graph03][3]